-Railways for passenger transport on a larger scale exist only in the largest cities.
+Railways for passenger transport on a larger scale exist only in the largest cities of north American countries.
 According to Countryaah, Mexico City Metro is North America’s second largest subway system with 12 lines (2012) and 1.5 billion travelers per year.
 Subways are also available in Guadalajara and Monterrey.
 In the southern part of Mexico City’s metropolitan region, since 2008, there are tram-like commuter trains, El Tren Ligero, as a complement to buses and metro.
 Long-term plans are underway to develop these rail links to reduce congestion and pollution.

 The large distances between the cities in the northern part of the country and also the mountainous topography have meant that it was expensive and difficult to develop fast land connections between many places. flighthas since gained great importance, and so is it in terms of quick connections with the capital in the south.
 Mexico has just over 60 international and major national airports, and only in the metropolitan region in 2012 were five major airports.
 The biggest is Benito Juárez International Airport, one of Latin America’s two busiest airports.
 There, the number of travelers increases sharply for each year, and in 2012 almost 30 million passed.
 The airport is centrally located in Mexico City and has reached its maximum capacity.
 So far, it has been impossible to acquire land for another major airport in that region.
 Rapidly growing tourism in the Yucatán Peninsula means more charter traffic and Cancún has become the country’s second busiest with 14, 5 million travelers in 2012.
 The largest airline is Aeroméxico, which has international connections to Europe, East Asia and the countries of North and South America and in addition large domestic traffic.
 Passenger flights within the country are also operated by many low cost airlines.